 Another way to determine if a theme has malfunctioned from individual changes or outside factors is to compare the theme to a blank (not customized) theme.

 If you bought the theme from the Shopify Theme Store, return to the theme store page for the theme and select Add latest theme version.

 If theme feature works in the blank theme

 The blank theme may not have the same error, which would indicate that the source of the issue is local to your store's changes.

-Solution: Transfer content from broken theme to operational theme.
+Solution: Transfer content from the broken theme to an operational theme.

 If the theme feature is also broken in the blank theme, proceed to Step 5.

 Get in touch with PXU's dedicated theme support team.
 Since you have completed steps 1-4, share this information with the agents to save reply time and arrive at a solution more quickly.